HL7/fhir-shorthand/input/pagecontent/sushi.md

 This will run the HL7 IG Publisher, which will take several minutes to complete.
 After the publisher is finished, open the file _/build/output/index.html_ in a browser to see the resulting IG.

 ### Get Involved
 Thank you for using FHIR Shorthand and the SUSHI reference implementation.
 We hope it will help you succeed in your FHIR projects.
 The SUSHI software is provided free of charge.
 All we ask in return is that you share your ideas, suggestions, and experience with the community.
-If you are a Typescript developer,code contributions to SUSHI are gladly accepted!
+If you are a Typescript developer, code contributions to SUSHI are gladly accepted!

 Here are some links to get started:

 * Participate, ask or answer questions on the [FHIR Shorthand Chat](https://chat.fhir.org/#narrow/stream/215610-shorthand).

-* If you have issues with SUSHI, please report them on the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).
+* If you encounter issues with SUSHI, please report them on the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).

 * For up-to-date with information and latest releases of SUSHI, check the [release history and release notes](https://github.com/FHIR/sushi/releases).